Morrison Healthcare Dietetic Internship

 • Textbooks: $100-$400/semester, depending on the courses and required resources.

-Students enrolled in degree programs in the Graduate School at The University of Alabama are eligible to apply for federally supported financial aid.
+Students enrolled in degree programs in the Graduate School at The University of Alabama can apply for federally supported financial aid.

 Sample Course with Texas Tech University and Morrison Healthcare Dietetic Internship